History of Virgin Galactic in Timeline

 In February 2019, VSS Unity VF-01 carried three people, including a passenger, reaching 89.9 kilometers.

-In February 2019, a VSS Unity flight carried a third crew member (1 in the passenger cabin) for the first time.
+In February 2019, VSS Unity carried a third crew member (1 in the passenger cabin) for the first time.

-On 28 October 2019, Virgin Galactic listed on the New York Stock Exchange under the ticker symbol 'SPCE', becoming the first publicly traded space tourism company.
+On 28 October 2019, Virgin Galactic listed into the New York Stock Exchange, trading under the ticker symbol 'SPCE', becoming the first publicly traded space tourism company.
+The company raised $450 million through a SPAC merger listing.

 February 2020: Transfer to Spaceport America

-In February 2020, Virgin Galactic transferred its operations to Spaceport America in New Mexico.
+In February 2020, Virgin Galactic transferred to Spaceport America in New Mexico, and a couple of 15 km altitude test flights were carried out.

 In November 2020, Virgin Galactic had to postpone a key test flight of its spacecraft due to a surge in the number of Covid-19 cases in New Mexico.